 Cost: €450.00 ( payable in instalments)

 Non- refundable deposit: €75 .00 to secure a place.

 Places are limited to 12 and allocated on first come basis.

 “Exploring the Dynamics of Attachment has brought me on a profound journey both personally and professionally.
 The model speaks to the struggle we face in negotiating our need for and our fears of being in relationship with the other.
 I couldn’t recommend this course highly enough.”

 “This is one of the best and most informative courses I have attended in a long time.
 I definitely recommend it to those who would like to learn more about attachment, care-seeking and care-giving.”

 “I would recommend this course without reservation.
 I would suggest this is fundamental work in being alive in and to the world.”

-Tessa has been in private practice as a psychotherapist and supervisor for over 20 years.
-She works with individuals, couples and teams.
-She has been working with Una McCluskey within this model for the past 9 years.
+Tessa is a Humanistic and Integrative therapist and clinical supervisor in private practice for over 20 years.
+She has further trained in Cognitive Analytic Therapy and Emotional Focused Couples Therapy.
+She has also supervised individuals and teams in private practice and statutory organisations.
+She works with individuals, couples and groups.
+She has been working with Una McCluskey within this model for the past 9+ years